PiggyAwesome/useless/README.md

-Yo mamma so fat, that the Twinkies revolve around her.
+Yo mamma so fat when she stepped on the scale it came up with my phone number